Kortney Wilson: Scrapped album

 Wilson, while under the name Kortney Kayle, began work on her debut studio album titled No Turning Back in late 1999 with producer David Malloy and extra production by Mark Bright.
 According to Wilson, she wanted the album to be quite energetic and garner attention.
 While it was scheduled for release on August 28, 2001, it was cancelled altogether following the commercial failure of its singles and Wilson's departure from Lyric Street.

 Singles

 "Don't Let Me Down" was released on February 20, 2001.
 It debuted and peaked at number 60 on the US Hot Country Songs chart the week of March 24, 2001.
 "Unbroken by You" was the second and final single, released on May 7, 2001.
-It debuted at number 53 on June 9, 2001, and rose to a mini-scule peak of number 50.
+It debuted at number 53 on June 9, 2001, and rose to a minuscule peak of number 50.